 Understanding your skin type can help determine which products are best for you.
 Use the descriptions above as you work through one or both of these methods to ascertain your skin type.
 Keep in mind skin type can change seasonally and as you age.

-Wash your face gently, wait an hour, then check out your skin in the mirror.
+Wash your face gently with lukewarm water, wait an hour, and then check out your skin in the mirror.

 Normal: Smooth, no signs of dry patches or shiny oil

 Combination: Oily T-zone (forehead and nose), with normal-to-dry skin everywhere else

 Wash your face, pat dry, and wait 30–60 minutes.
 Gently press blotting paper against each area of your face: the T-zone, forehead, chin, and cheeks.
 It can be hard to tell whether you’re seeing oil, shine, or glow, so check the sheet each time you blot to see which part of your face (if any) is oily.
 Oily skin will show up on the blotting paper, but a little oil likely indicates a normal skin type.